cdl-geneseo/geneseo-dictionary/S/Sexual-Orientation.md

 # Sexual Orientation

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sexual Orientation

 Created by  Kayla Stewart on May 04, 2023

 (noun) 1.
 Sexual, romantic, emotional/ spiritual attraction one can feel for others, generally labeled based on the gender relationship between the person and the people they are attracted to.Example: &quot;A person's sexual orientation is an important aspect of their identity and should be respected and valued by others.&quot; (Stewart, S-Z, 2023)